mmuller88/mmblog/content/sst-nextjs-app-router/index.md

 # engUrl: https://martinmueller.dev/sst-nextjs-app-router
 pruneLength: 50
 ---
+(Btw. this picture is one of two alternatives randomly chosen from my A/B picture testing tool.
+If you want to try the tool by yourself write me!)

 * Just started using SST and I'm totally amazed
 * It is a nice abstraction on top of AWS CDK.
 You easily can and have to use CDK constructs in your sst.config.ts file